 Established in 1856 by Thomas Burberry, this brand originally focused on developing outdoor attire.
 The brand has since moved into the high fashion market, retaining the iconic Burberry check pattern that is recognisable by almost anyone.
-Stars of the modern world began wearing the Burberrys brand.
-During the 1970s and 1980s, Burberry signed agreements with worldwide manufacturers to produce complementary products to the existing British collection such as suits, trousers, shirts, sportswear, accessories, for men, ladies, and children.
-Ezra Miller merges gender-bending forms for the theme 'Camp' attempting to merge and bend ideas of gender.
+Pictured here is Ezra Miller in a pinstripe suit and diamond corset for the theme 'Camp' attempting to merge and bend ideas of gender.

-Natasha Poly wears a French brand that has had 10 different creative directors since the death of founder Pierre Balmain in 1982.
+Natasha Poly wears a Balmain number, a french brand that has had 10 different creative directors since the death of founder Pierre Balmain in 1982.
 With Olivier Rousteing being a relatively unknown designer but now holding onto the reigns as creative director, he has brought a fresh take on the brand's aesthetic that remains to this day.
 He has also been credited with adding an Asian influence to the clothing, as Asia comprises a huge part of the brand's buyers.